sak-18/Tesseract-An-Overview-/testread.md

 Tesseract is an open-source OCR engine that was developed at HP between 1984 and 1994.In late 2005, HP released Tesseract for open source.

 ## 2. Architecure
-Tesseract does not have an inbuilt page layout analysis.It expects input as a preprocessed blob with polygonal text regions defined.
+Tesseract does not have an inbuilt page layout analysis.
+It expects input as a preprocessed blob with polygonal text regions defined.
 * The first step is a connected component analysis in which outlines of the components are stored.
 * Blobs are organized into text lines, and the lines and regions are analyzed for fixed pitch or proportional text.
 * Fixed pitch text is chopped immediately by character cells.
 Proportional text is broken into words using fuzzy spaces.